-Triggerfish is again on the lookout for Africa's top aspiring animation artists.
-If you're under 35 years of age, we're challenging you to create a 10-second animation and enter it into our latest competition.
+Triggerfish is launching another competition to inspire the next generation of African animators.
+If you're a high/secondary school student, we're challenging you to create a 30-second stop-frame animation and enter it into our latest competition.

 WHAT TO DO?

 Create a 30-second stop-frame animation clip based on a simple, character-driven story.
 Use this clip to showcase your artistic originality as well as technical animation skills.

 Tell a story that we can care about in 30-seconds of stop-frame animation.
 Your story should be based on your unique experiences and perspectives as a citizen of an African country.